rebeccapeltz/portfolio-2022/portfolio-7.md

 ## Description
 I took a course on web design.
 The main project was to create an education website.
-My topic is accessiblity which is an important part of [Universal Design for Learning](https://udlguidelines.cast.org/).
-I tried to follow Accessbility guidelines in buildint this site.
-There is a video that walk you throught the website.
+The subject matter of my website is accessiblity which is an important part of [Universal Design for Learning](https://udlguidelines.cast.org/).
+I tried to follow Accessbility guidelines in building this site.
+I also share information to help designer appreciate the need for following accessibility guidelines.
+There is a video that walks you through the website.

 ## Tools/Technology
 The website was created using HTML5 and CSS3.
 This video was recorded using Snagit, edited with Camtasia, and served on YouTube.